 Conferences are primarily used for virtual lectures, virtual office hours, and student groups.
 They can also be used to demonstrate technologies or troubleshoot technology issues online.
-Conferences can accommodate up to 50 people.
-Currently, Canvas integrates with BigBlueButton.
+For best performance, Conferences should be limited to 100 users or fewer.
+Canvas integrates with BigBlueButton.

 Conferences makes it easy to conduct synchronous (real-time) lectures for all users in a course.
 Conferences allows users to broadcast real-time audio and video, demo applications, share presentation slides, or demo online resources.

 When would I use Conferences as an instructor?

 - Connect with your students for online office hours or study sessions designed to help them prepare for a test.

 - Connect with your colleagues for professional development webinars.

 - Practice presenting online.
 Students can set up practice presentations in their student Groups.

 - Invite special guests to your classroom by adding them as a student or observer to your course.

 - Broadcast a live event or lecture to the students that can't be onsite.